-Similarly to most states across the country, if you want to open a car dealership in the state of New York, you need to get licensed.
+If you want to open a car dealership in the state of New York, you need to get licensed.
 This guarantees that all vehicle sellers operate within the law and that their customers are protected.

 Let’s review the main details you need to know before you start your licensing and bonding process.

-In the state of New York, you need to get a license from the Department of Motor Vehicles in the following cases:
+In the state of New York, you need to get a license from the Department of Motor Vehicles (DMV) in the following cases:

-- You offer for sale 3 or more vehicles within a single month at your location;
+- You offer 3 or more vehicles for sale, within a single month, at your location;

 This entails providing the following paperwork: